loradd/simple-lang/README.md

 return <expression>;
 ```

-_Print Statements_ print out a value in the standard output stream: `print <expression>;`
+_Print Statements_ print out a value in the standard output stream:

 ```
 print <expression>;
 ```

-_Conditional Statements_ allow users to branch and execute specific statements based on the outcome of one or more
+_Conditional Statements_ allow users to branch and execute specific statements based on some condition:
-conditions:

 ```
 if (<expression>) {